grssnbchr/thematic-maps-ggplot2/index.md

 -   Municipality geometries: The geometries do not show the political borders of Swiss municipalities, but the so-called "productive" area, i.e., larger lakes and other "unproductive" areas such as mountains are excluded.
-This has too advantages: 1) The relatively sparsely populated but very large municipalities in the Alps don't have too much visual weight and 2) it allows to use the beautiful raster relief of the Alps as a background (I don' know, but I just like it, probably because I am a geographer...).
+This has two advantages: 1) The relatively sparsely populated but very large municipalities in the Alps don't have too much visual weight and 2) it allows us to use the beautiful raster relief of the Alps as a background.
 The data are also from the FSO, but not freely available.
 You could also use the freely available [political boundaries](https://www.bfs.admin.ch/bfs/de/home/dienstleistungen/geostat/geodaten-bundesstatistik/administrative-grenzen/generalisierte-gemeindegrenzen.html) of course.
-I was allowed to republish the Shapefile for this educational purpose, though (also included in the `input` folder).
+I was allowed to republish the Shapefile for this educational purpose (also included in the `input` folder).
 Please stick to that policy.
 -   Relief: This is a freely available GeoTIFF from [The Swiss Federal Office of
     Topography (swisstopo)](https://shop.swisstopo.admin.ch/en/products/maps/national/digital/srm1000).